-Ellen Yap (Assistant Head, Pastoral Care and Deputy DSL) works closely with the DSL, Phase Leaders, School Counsellor and Senior First Aider to facilitate the identification of and support for pupils who may be experiencing a mental health issue.
-Staff are trained to recognise signs of emotional distress and to seek assistance from the Assistant Head, Pastoral.
-Mental health incidents are recorded confidentially in line with the Safeguarding Policy.
-Mental Health is addressed with pupils through the Wellbeing Programme (including RSE) and pastoral systems, as outlined in Wellbeing, RSE and Health Education and Safeguarding Policies.
+The Senior Mental Health Lead is Ellen Yap (Head of Pastoral Care & Deputy DSL).
+The Senior Mental Health Lead works closely with the DSL, Phase Leaders, School Counsellor and Senior First Aider to facilitate the identification of and support for pupils who may be experiencing a mental health issue.
+Mental Health is addressed with pupils through the Wellbeing Programme (including RSE) and pastoral systems, as outlined in the Wellbeing Subject, RSE and Safeguarding Policies.

-13. Administering Medications in School
+13. Administering Medicines in School

-See separate Administration of Medications Policy.
-This also gives details of the procedures for any pupil with a specific medical condition such as asthma, epilepsy, allergy and/or diabetes.
+See separate Administration of Prescribed Medications Policy.
+This also gives details of the procedures for any pupil with a specific medical condition such as asthma, epilepsy, allergy, diabetes.
 Necessary medication will be kept under the control of the Senior First Aider.
 These must also always be taken on outings, and this must be checked by the Trip Leader before leaving the School.
 All staff are trained on the use of auto-injectors (epipens).